Nanospaziale/Bandit-WriteUps/bandit/level10.md

 Since our file is a *data* type, it means it isn’t human-readable.
 We can still print it to the screen, of course, but it will just show a bunch of unreadable characters.

+What we can do at this point is
 <img width="498" height="156" alt="image" src="https://github.com/user-attachments/assets/e28958cf-b661-4253-b8a0-79287d8270e3" />